chrahul/IITM-Agentic-AI-Journey/06_Week/02_Introduction.md

 This foundation will make the next sections easier to understand, especially when we move into vector space, similarity measures, and retrieval systems.

----

-When you are ready, we proceed to **Section 1 — From Text to Meaning: The Journey**.